spclk/Note-Taker/README.md

 # Note Taker
   ## Description
   This app can be used to write and save notes.
-It provides a simple, user-friendly, interface, where a user can organize notes by title, store them for future use, or delete them.
+It provides a simple and user-friendly interface, where a user can organize notes by title, store them for future use, or delete them.
 I have also created this app, in part, for the purpose of demonstrating my ability to create front-end and back-end components, using JavaScript, Node.js, npm, and JSON.
 ## Table of Contents
   * [Installation](#installation)
   * [Usage](#usage)
   * [Questions](#questions)
   ## Installation
-  App can be accessed on this website:
+  App can be accessed at: https://still-beach-73975.herokuapp.com/
   ## Usage
   Creating and storing personalized notes
   ## Questions?